Hawking modes and the optimal disperser : Holographic lessons from the observer's causal-patch unitarity: Unitarity, Holography and Horizons

 As implied by the principal equalities (\ref{p1},\ref{p2}), Bob also concludes that, \emph{the initial-state information was built up, `bit by bit', the total Hilbert space of the primal black hole, by a one to one mapping that takes those bits to the black hole microstates}, that is,

 But in fact as Bob experimentally confirms by his detector, the primal black hole is quantum unstable.,it decays and shrinks in size and mass, very very softly but monotonically, by a continual emission of Hawking modes.
 As the horizon decays such, the dimension of the black hole's Hilbert space, $\mathcal{H}^{\rm\;Interior}$, also shrinks in accordance with the Bekenstein-Hawking entropy formula.
 But then after this evaporation process is completed, once more the entirety of the spacetime geometry becomes causally connected.
 Therefore, Bob will be able to check whether the initial-state information are all preserved, upon collecting the totality of the \emph{final-state} asymptotic Hawking modes.
-Now, to manifest the core of the problem, let us see \emph{how the dimension of $\mathcal{H}^{\rm\;Interior}_{(t)}$ at an arbitrary time $t$ after the formation of the primal horizon would shrink upon the release of a spectrally-typical Hawking mode}.
+Now, to manifest the core of the problem, let us see \emph{how the dimension of $\mathcal{H}^{\rm\;Interior}_{(t)}$ at an arbitrary time $t$ after the formation of the primal horizon would shrink upon the release of a typical Hawking mode}.
 Also, to be more specific, let us consider the case of a Schwarzschild black hole in four spacetime dimensions in the rest of this study, knowing that an obviously similar analysis goes through in other spacetime dimensions, or for more complicated geometries.
 At time $t$ of this quantum evaporation process, the horizon-interior system and the exterior spacetime geometry can be sufficiently-well described by those of a Schwarzschild geometry which is endowed with a very-slowly varying time-dependent mass $M(t)$, together with its corresponding quantities for the horizon radius $R(t)$, for the temperature $T(t)$, and for the black hole entropy $S_{{\rm Interior}}(t)$,

-Now, let us suppose that at about this time $t$ one spectrally-typical Hawking mode is emitted.
+Now, let us suppose that at about this time $t$ a typical Hawking mode is emitted.
 The emission of this quanta reduces the entropy of the interior black hole system by the following amount,

 in which `$\varepsilon_{{\rm H.M}}(t)$' denotes the energy of the emitted Hawking mode at the emission time `\emph{t}.
-Being spectrally thermal, the emitted Hawking mode is of the energy,
+Having a thermal spectrum, the emitted Hawking mode is of the energy,

 and so from (\ref{deltas}) we learn that,

 Namely, each typical Hawking mode, once being radiated, carries away one unit of entropy from the black hole.
 Combining this with the unitarity conditions (\ref{p1},\ref{p2}), we obtain,